ibmua/testing-activations/README.md

-PReLU followed by one of [ELU, Softmax, Sigmoid, TanH, etc. PReLU works even better if you want to get a more linear relationship outside of learning bounds].
+[PReLU, or ELU, PELU, etc] followed by one of [ELU, Softmax, Sigmoid, TanH, etc. PReLU works even better if you want to get a more linear relationship outside of learning bounds].

 1 neuron ->